Elichadai25/Elichadai_olga/README.md

 💡 Real-life Application: Helps identify top performers in each team.
 #

-4️⃣ Finding the Earliest Joiners
+4️⃣ Finding the Earliest Joiners:
 Functions used: ROW_NUMBER()

 Objective: Retrieve the first 2 employees who joined in each department based on the join_date.